On Variable Ordination of Modified Cholesky Decomposition for Sparse Covariance Matrix Estimation: Application

 \section{Application}

 In this section, a real prostate cancer data set (Glaab et al., 2012) is used to evaluate the performance of the proposed method in comparison with other approaches described in Section \ref{Sigma:simulation}.
 It contains two classes with 50 normal samples and 52 prostate cancer samples, and 2135 gene expression values recorded for each sample.
 Data are available online at http://ico2s.org/datasets/microarray.html.
 Since it includes a large number of variables, the variable screening procedure is performed through two sample t-test.
 Specifically, for each variable, t-test is conducted against the two classes of the prostate cancer data such that the variables corresponding to large values of test statistics are ranked as significant variables.
 Then the top 50 significant variables as group 1 and the top 50 nonsignificant variables as group 2 are selected for data analysis.
-As mentioned in Xue, Ma and Zou (2012), there is supposed to be some correlations within each group of variables, but no correlations between group 1 variables and group 2 variables.
+By doing so, there is supposed to be some correlations within each group of variables, but weak dependence between group 1 variables and group 2 variables (Rothman, Levina, \& Zhu, 2009; Xue, Ma, \& Zou, 2012).
 Data are centered within each class and then used for the analysis.
-In the section, to make each variable at the same scale, we focus on the correlation matrix rather than the covariance matrix.
+In this section, to make each variable at the same scale, we focus on the correlation matrix rather than the covariance matrix.

 Figure \ref{figure:sigma_prostate} shows the heatmaps of the absolute values of the estimated correlation matrices obtained from each method.
-It is clear to see that, overall, the estimated sparse pattern of the proposed method, BT, and XMZ well matches the expected sparse pattern.
-They shrink the nonzero correlations whereas other methods (except RLZ) do not.
-The proposed method and XMZ perform the best in capturing the sparse structure with two diagonal blocks, followed by BT producing a little denser structure.
+It can be seen that for this data set, the IB method appears to have a leading performance for identifying the expected sparse pattern with clear blocks, followed by the proposed method, the BT and XMZ approaches, which are comparable to capture the sparse structure with two diagonal blocks.
 All the rest approaches either result in a much sparser matrix as diagonal matrix (i.e. RLZ) or fail to identify the sparsity pattern (i.e. $\bm S$, BIC, BPA and BL).
+We also observe that the IB and BL estimators yield negative eigenvalues, while the other estimators guarantee the positive definiteness.